wwyyff123/wwyyff123/README.md

-- 👋 Hi, I’m yifanwu
+- 👋 Hi, this is wuyifan.
-- 👀 I’m a architect now ...
+- 👀 I’m an architect now.
-- 🌱 I’m currently learning how to change my work to become a product manager...
+- 🌱 I’m currently learning how to change my work to become a product manager.
-- 💞️ This is just a place to record  ...
+- 💞️ This is just a place to record.